 - (1) Commonhold; a form of ownership allowing a person to own the freehold of a flat and become a member of a commonhold association managing the communal areas.
 It was introduced twenty years ago to avoid problems with long leases, but has not been adopted by developers and it is almost impossible for existing leaseholders to convert to this form of ownership.
-Our report reviews why commonhold has failed and recommends reforms to the law that are necessary to enable it to operate successfully. - (2) Enfranchisement; this is the right of a residential leaseholder to purchase the freehold or a lease extension.
+Our report considers problems with the commonhold legislation that may have affected its uptake and recommends reforms that are necessary to enable it to operate successfully. - (2) Enfranchisement; this is the right of a residential leaseholder to purchase the freehold or a lease extension.
 We make recommendations to enhance and improve enfranchisement rights, and to provide a new unified procedure for all claims.
 As requested by Government, we also published a report in January 2020 setting out the options for reducing the price payable by leaseholders to exercise those rights, whilst ensuring sufficient compensation for landlords to reflect their legitimate property interests.